Modernizr/grunt-modernizr/README.md

 ###### **`files.src`** (Array)
 When `parseFiles` = `true`, this task will crawl all `*.js`, `*.css`, `*.scss` files.
 You can override this by defining a custom `files.src` array.
 The object supports all [minimatch](https://github.com/isaacs/minimatch) options.

+###### **`handler`** (Function)
+This handler will be passed an array of all the test names passed to the Modernizr API, and will run after the API call has returned.
+Optionally, if the function is asynchronous then grunt's asynchronous `done` callback will be passed into this handler as the second parameter and must be called manually in order to complete the grunt-modernizr task

+    // synchronous use - grunt-modernizr will exit anyway
+	handler: function (tests) {
+		// synchronous code
+	}

+	// asynchronous use - grunt-modernizr will not exit until done() is called
+	handler: function (tests, done) {
+		// asynchronous code
+		done();
+	}

 ###### **`matchCommunityTests`** (Boolean)
 When `parseFiles` = `true`, setting this boolean to true will attempt to match user-contributed tests.
 Check out the full set of community tests [here](https://github.com/Modernizr/grunt-modernizr/blob/master/lib/customappr.js#L2-111)